penumadus-labs/penumadus-labs/README.md

 - DM: Data Monitoring code
 - Stub: code that bridges Hank and DM
 - Hank: arduino code for tank module
+- bin: misc. tools that live on the ASW server